 The easygoing, self-effacing type: receptive, reassuring, agreeable, and complacent

-Ready to take your management skills to the next level?
+Ready to take your performance management to the next level?